aseer612/aws_amplify_webapp/README.md

 - **AWS IAM**: Manages roles and policies to ensure least privilege access to AWS resources, enhancing security.

 ## Setup Instructions
+All the application codes are inside Master branch Other src code and snapshots are inside main branch
 ### Prerequisites
 - AWS Account
 - AWS CLI configured with necessary permissions